simonhess/mrbs-code/docker_app/HOWTO.md

   docker-compose build
   ~~~

-### Configure compose
+### Run certbot in apache server

-Replace DOMAIN="DOMAIN" in .env with your domain
+Change domain name in .env file to your domain:

+DOMAIN="DOMAIN"

+Copy your letsencrypt folder with valid certificates to this folder

 ### Configure mrbs and e-mail notifications